 Administrators called in to decide the fate of beleaguered Dutch airframer Fokker continue to hold out hopes that the 76-year-old company could be kept intact - hopes that were bolstered Friday when the Dutch government granted Fokker enough bridging aid to keep it in business for another six weeks.
 Rutger Schimmelpenninck, one of the three administrators now helping to run Fokker after German parent Daimler-Benz pulled the plug on its majority stake last week (DAILY, Jan.
 23, 25), ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dutch bridging aid bolsters hopes of saving Fokker".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dutch bridging aid bolsters hopes of saving Fokker".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.